 The Stuart and Lasseter Highways and Luritja Road are all sealed and suitable for two-wheel drive (2WD) vehicles.

 The Lasseter Highway and Luritja Road will bring you to Watarrka from Yulara.

 A four-wheel drive (4WD) is recommended to travel the Red Centre Way via Larapinta Drive through the West MacDonnell Ranges.

 You need a Mereenie Loop Pass permit to travel on Larapinta Drive between Hermannsburg and Watarrka National Park or between Glen Helen and Watarrka National Park.

-You can buy a permit from fuel stations at Kings Canyon Resort, Hermannsburg and from Glen Helen Resort.
+You can buy a permit from fuel stations at Kings Canyon Resort, Hermannsburg and the Alice Springs Visitor Information Centre.